Skip to main content

 - Install the caliper over the new rotor.
 Start the bolts by hand and then tighten them with the impact.

 - Set the torque wrench to 133 ft-lbs.
 Once the torque wrench is set, tighten the bolts until the torque wrench clicks.

 - Place caliper grease on the back of the pads where the pads will come in contact with the caliper piston.

 - Install the pads into the caliper.
-Be sure that the pad material is facing the rotor.
-If the pads do not slide in easily use the screwdriver to push the caliper pistons in all the way.
+Ensure that the pad material is facing the rotor.
+If the pads do not slide in easily, use the screwdriver to push the caliper pistons in all the way.